Jessica-Agorye/Jessica-Agorye-s-Blog/src/pages/posts/moving-to-new-york.md

 ---
-title: Things i learnt On-becoming a Web Developer
+title: Things i learnt On-Becoming a Web Developer
 subtitle: A cautionary tale about life in New York
 excerpt: >-
   The City of New York, usually called either New York City (NYC) or simply New